Combat

 Block (Variable Speed Action)

 As an action, you may declare that you are blocking, and state a Speed for the action.
-Until your next action, you may use the Block defense (see ‘Defending’ below) against any incoming attacks.
+Until your next action, you may use the Block defense (see ‘Defending’ above) against any incoming attacks, even ones that do not normally allow for a defense to be used (such as against jutsu with the Environmental Tag, or Explosive Tags).
 Blocking reduces the damage of unarmed and ninjutsu attacks by 50%.
 However, weapon damage is only reduced by 25%; while it’s all well and good to keep a punch away from your vitals, a sword cut is nasty business no matter where it lands.

 Dodge (Speed 2, Interrupt)